-PRISON LIFE UK: What happens when a prisoner arrives at a prison?
+PRISON RULES UK: What happens when a prisoner arrives at a prison?

 All prisoners get an interview and an assessment when they first arrive at a prison.